 Top row, solitary buds on isolated nodal stem segments: (A) Activation of untreated bud to produce a branch.
 (B) Inhibition of bud by apical auxin application.
 (C) No effect on bud of basal strigolactone application.
 (D) Super-inhibition of bud (red asterisk) by simultaneous application of basal strigolactone and apical auxin.
 Bottom row, stem segments with two buds: (E) Activation of both buds when untreated.
 (F) Activation of only one bud when treated with basal strigolactone.

-Known more commonly to gardeners as the Poached Egg Plant,(above) L. douglasii “Meringue” has much in common visually with L. alba, known in the U.S.A. as Meadowfoam.
-Native to Western states of Oregon and California, it is a vigorous annual which thrives in wet, nutrient poor, and poorly drained locations along rivers and streams.
+Known more commonly to gardeners as the Poached egg plant, (above), L. douglasii ‘Meringue’ has much in common visually with L. alba, known in the U.S.A. as Meadowfoam.
+Native to Western states of Oregon and California, it’s a vigorous annual, which thrives in wet, nutrient poor, and poorly drained locations along rivers and streams.
 When it comes into flower early in the season, it’s not difficult to see how it came to get its common name.

-We’ve always found it a very successful low growing ground cover in the retyred matrix garden, where it self seeds and often germinates in the autumn, so has a head start in spring and begins flowering in late April.
-It’s a fantastic nectar and pollen source, particularly for honeybees early in the year, but I also discovered that it’s being grown commercially in areas of the U.S.A. for its seeds which contain a large percentage of an extremely high quality mix of oils, the majority of which are very stable long chain fatty acids which have found widespread uses within the cosmetic industry.
-(Is there a coincidence in the “nivea” subspecies name tag, though the derivation simply means “snow white”)There is sufficient excitement about this oil’s special properties that it’s generated interest amongst plant GM specialists in the U.S.A. who are looking to breed this oil producing capacity into soya beans, which clearly already have a very well developed agri-business associated with their cultivation.
+We’ve always found it a very successful low growing ground cover in the retyred matrix garden, where it self-seeds and often germinates in the autumn, so has a head start in spring, and begins flowering in late April.
+It’s a fantastic nectar and pollen source, particularly for honeybees early in the year, but I also discovered that it’s being grown commercially in areas of the U.S.A. for its seeds, which contain a large percentage of an extremely high quality mix of oils, the majority of which are very stable long chain fatty acids which have found widespread uses within the cosmetic industry.
+Is there a coincidence in the ‘nivea‘ subspecies name tag, though the derivation simply means “snow white”.There’s sufficient excitement about this oil’s special properties that it’s generated interest amongst plant GM specialists in the U.S.A. who are looking to breed this oil producing capacity into soya beans, which clearly already have a very well-developed agri-business associated with their cultivation.

 Maybe one day Meadowfoam oils from the hills of Wales will pamper the faces of the world’s most glamorous ladies, and the hills around us will be white with flowers in spring, blowing in the wind, and alive, not with the sound of music, but of happy humming honeybees.

-Somehow Meadowfoam creates a more alluring mental image than the the current lovely white froth of flowers, gracing our meadow’s shaded banks.
+Somehow ‘Meadowfoam’ creates a more alluring mental image than the current lovely white froth of flowers, gracing our meadow’s shaded banks.